Diesel Injury Law

 What is silica?

 When railroad track workers operate tools or heavy machinery that disturb the railroad ballast, toxic silica dust is released into the air.
 Silica, a naturally occurring mineral, can be found in materials such as rock, concrete, clay, sand, stone, and soil.
-Today, thousands of railroad workers are part of the estimated 2.3 million American workers that are exposed to silica in the workplace.
+Today, thousands of railroad workers are part of the estimated 2.3 million American workers who are exposed to silica in the workplace.
 Although silica particles are microscopic, the inhalation of these toxic particles causes cancer and other irreversible, harmful diseases.

 Free Case Evaluation